hikemalliday/froakbot/README.md

 Created in Python.
 The bot reads / writes to a local SQLite database.
 The image parsing library used is Pytesseract.
 I built it so that my guildmates can assess the class composition of an enemy force, before charging into battle (we play on a PvP server).

 I find that the Discord.Py (the library I used to create the bot) Is quite easy to dev with.
 The Discord API is easy to use.
+I get a lot of value / use out of this bot, as do my guildmates.